Meet the Board of Directors

 4. If time and money were no object, I would travel the world.
 I’d spend a couple of months in each destination, immersing myself in the local culture, food, wine, and language.
 I’d love to experience life as a local in different corners of the world, inviting friends and family to join me whenever they could.
 At the top of my bucket list are the stunning Greek Isles and the ancient marvel of Machu Picchu.

-Emily Schulz Chorus President
+Emily Schulz Past Chorus President

 1. I know I can help facilitate communication between the singers, artistic director and board.
 I want to serve and donate my time in order to strengthen and give back to an organization that has shone a light into my life and the lives of others.